atsushieno/fluidsynth-midi-service-j/README.md

 - go to `fluidsynthjna` directory and run `make`.
 - then run `./gradlew assembleDebug` (etc.) to build Java (Kotlin) app.

+You will need make, wget, and Maven (mvn) installed too.

 ### Dependencies

 Currently it depends on atsushieno's own fork of fluidsynth which adds some